 These can help the physical body come back into balance while at the same time clearing emotional trauma from both the injury and the hospitalization or surgery.

-After the stitches come out, bodywork or massage will help release deeper physical tension and emotional trauma left over from both the problem or injury and the surgery. e work must be very gentle until at least one to three months after the incident.
+After the stitches come out, bodywork or massage will help release deeper physical tension and emotional trauma left over from both the problem or injury and the surgery.
+The work must be very gentle until at least 1-3 months after the surgery.